microsoft/Mastering-the-Marketplace/saas-accelerator/README.md

 This learning series is designed to help you speed your time to publish your SaaS offer to the Microsoft commercial marketplace using the [SaaS Accelerator](https://aka.ms/SaaSAccelerator).

-The goal of this the SaaS Accelerator is to provide a fully functional reference implementation with sample code for developers interested in publishing transactable SaaS offers in Microsoft's commercial marketplace.
+The goal of the SaaS Accelerator is to provide a fully functional reference implementation with sample code for developers interested in publishing transactable SaaS offers in Microsoft's commercial marketplace.

 > This content is currently under development and will be released incrementally as it is created.